Emmanuel Macron: Foreign policy and national defence

 In March 2019, at a time when China–U.S. economic relations were troubled with a trade war underway, Macron and Chinese leader Xi Jinping signed a series of 15 large-scale trade and business agreements totaling 40 billion euros (US$45 billion) which covered many sectors over a period of years.
 This included a €30 billion purchase of airplanes from Airbus.
 Going beyond aviation, the new trade agreement covered French exports of chicken, a French-built offshore wind farm in China, a Franco-Chinese cooperation fund, as well as billions of Euros of co-financing between BNP Paribas and the Bank of China.
 Other plans included billions of euros to be spent on modernizing Chinese factories, as well as new ship building.
+In June 2019, Macron announced that France would designate 24 April as a national day of remembrance for the Armenian genocide.

-In July 2020, Macron called for sanctions against Turkey for violating Greece's and Cyprus' sovereignty, saying it is "not acceptable that the maritime space of (EU) member states be violated and threatened."
+In July 2020, Macron called for sanctions against Turkey for violating Greece's and Cyprus' sovereignty, saying it is "unacceptable that the maritime space of (EU) member states be violated and threatened".
 He also criticized Turkish military intervention in Libya.
 Macron said that "We have the right to expect more from Turkey than from Russia, given that it is a member of NATO."

 In 2021, Macron was reported as saying Northern Ireland was not truly part of the United Kingdom following disputes with UK Prime Minister Boris Johnson over implementations of the Northern Ireland protocol.
 He later denied this, saying he was referring to the fact that Great Britain is separated from Northern Ireland by sea in reference to the Irish Sea border.

 French-U.S. relations became tense in September 2021 due to fallout from the AUKUS security pact between the United States, the United Kingdom, and Australia.
 The security pact is directed at countering Chinese power in the Indo-Pacific region.
 As part of the agreement, the U.S. agreed to provide nuclear-powered submarines to Australia.
 After entering into AUKUS, the Australian government canceled an agreement that it had made with France for the provision of French conventionally powered submarines, angering the French government.
 On 17 September, France recalled its ambassadors from Australia and the US for consultations.
 Despite tension in the past, France had never before withdrawn its ambassador to the United States.
 After a call between Macron and U.S. President Joe Biden on request from the latter, the two leaders agreed to reduce bilateral tensions, and the White House acknowledged the crisis could have been averted if there had been open consultations between allies.

 On 26 November 2021, Macron and Italian Prime Minister Mario Draghi signed the Quirinal Treaty at the Quirinal Palace in Rome.
 The treaty aimed to promote the convergence and coordination of French and Italian positions in matters of European and foreign policies, security and defence, migration policy, economy, education, research, culture and cross-border cooperation.